P-RajaRamesh/Celebrity-Detector/README.md

 Go to your GCP account and enable all the following APIs:
 **Navigation:** In the left pane -> **APIs & Services** -> Click ➕ **Enable APIs and services** <br/>
 Enable the following:
-- Kubernetes Engine API
+- ✅Kubernetes Engine API
-- Container Registry API
+- ✅Container Registry API
-- Compute Engine API
+- ✅Compute Engine API
-- Cloud Build API
+- ✅Cloud Build API
-- Cloud Storage API
+- ✅Cloud Storage API
-- IAM API
+- ✅IAM API

 ---

+### Step 3. 🧱 Create a firewall rule in Google Cloud Console
+  - Search for firewall
+  - Create a firewall rule
+  - Name the firewall : `study-buddy-ai-firewall`
+  - Direction of traffic : Ingress
+  - Action on match : Allow
+  - Targets : All instances in the network
+  - Source filter : IPv4 ranges
+  - Source IPv4 ranges : 0.0.0.0/0
+  - Protocols and ports : Allow All

+---

-### Step 3. 🛠️ Create GKE Cluster 💠 and Artifact Registry 📒
+### Step 4. 🛠️ Create GKE Cluster 💠 and Artifact Registry 📒
 1. **💠 Create GKE Cluster:**
    - Go to your GCP Console and search for **Kubernetes Engine** -> **Clusters**.
    - Create a 🆕 cluster with any name: `celebrity-cluster`